aarushgupta/FusionGAN/README.md

 ## To-Do

-1. [ ] Complete training script.
-2. [ ] Tune the hyperparameters.
+1. [ ] Train the model and add checkpoints.
-3. [ ] Polish and add code for preparing the dataset.
+2. [ ] Polish and add code for preparing the dataset.
-4. [ ] Add test script for the model.
+3. [ ] Add test script for the model.
-5. [ ] Add keypoint estimation for quantitative evaluation.
+4. [ ] Add keypoint estimation for quantitative evaluation.
-6. [ ] Remove the unused images in the dataset.
+5. [ ] Remove the unused images in the dataset.